-During my time at Electronic Arts, they described their game vision through clear and concise statements that were communicated in one sentence or less.
-They called them X-Statements.
-X-Statements are meant to highlight the experience and key differentiator as quickly and cleanly as possible by using references everyone can easily understand.
+During my time at Electronic Arts, directors described their game vision through one-sentence or less clear and concise statements.
+They called these visions X-statements.
+X-statements are meant to highlight the experience and key differentiator as quickly and cleanly as possible by using references everyone can easily understand.
 Dead Space (Electronic Arts, 2008) had one of the clearest game visions of any other team I’ve been a part of: “Resident Evil 4 in Space.”
 That simple statement allowed the team to easily hone in on the experience we were shooting for.
-If there was ever a question of which way to go on a feature the response was usually “Which is more Resident Evil 4 in Space?”
-X-Statements are a powerful tool when done right.
-The trick to a solid X-Statement is to keep it simple.
-An X-Statement is not an elevator pitch.
+If there was ever a question of which way to go on a feature, the response was usually “Which is more Resident Evil 4 in Space?”

+X-statements are a powerful tool when used right.
+The trick to a solid X-statement is to keep it simple.
+An X-statement is not an elevator pitch.
 An elevator pitch is a sales pitch meant to explain a project’s opportunity and key selling points.
-An X-Statement is a vision for every discipline on the team to be inspired by.
-It’s not meant to have all the answers, simply a powerful direction that the team will use as a beacon.
+An X-statement is a vision to inspire every discipline on the team.
+It’s not meant to provide all the answers; instead, it serves as a navigation beacon.

-X-Statements describe the desired experience by referencing experiences that already exist in the world.
+X-statements describe the desired experience by referencing experiences that already exist in the world.
 They can reference any medium.
-And the more the team understands the stated references, the more they’ll understand what they’re building towards.
+And the more the team understands the stated references, the more they’ll understand what they’re building toward.
 Some creatives may dislike calling their experience “Game X meets Movie Y” as they feel it instantly makes their vision derivative.
-But X-Statements value clarity above all else.
-It’s better that a team understands where they’re going rather than leaving the goal mysterious.
+But X-statements value clarity above all else.
+It’s better that a team understand where it's going rather than that the X-statement be utterly unique but mysterious .
 I’ve seen many teams block derivative discussions or terminology because they felt it hurt their uniqueness.
 But if you’re afraid to talk about other products and terms, chances are you have insecurities and not uniqueness.

-I highly recommend teams try out X-Statements.
+I highly recommend teams try out X-statements.
 Having a vision like “Genre X meets Book Y with Differentiator Z” instantly builds a strong list of references you want your team to become experts in.
 But make sure to define what you’re hoping to take from each reference.
 And most importantly, get feedback from your team.
-Give them the X-Statement and ask them to describe the experience back to you.
+Give them the X-statement and ask them to describe the experience back to you.
 Then describe what your intended experience is and discuss the differences.
 This process can lead to finding other references you didn’t even know existed.
 In the end, you’ll have a single statement that everyone can pull from when solving problems and developing their individual tasks.

 Game Pillars